 Always have back ups of your travel documentation somewhere, whether these are printed paper copies of flight booking confirmations and travel insurance purchases, or copies saved of your accommodation bookings to your emails or somewhere online like Dropbox.
 If you’re in a situation where someone is claiming one thing when you know you’ve booked something else, you have proof with your documents.
 These will also come in handy if you do need to make a travel insurance claim.
 Also make sure to carry your EHIC card with you in Europe which will give you free healthcare within the European Economic Area – find out more about EHIC cards here.

 The worst thing ever is getting ill on holiday.
 You’ve booked a few weeks off in the sun or exploring a new culture, and of course, as soon as you hit foreign sands, the dreaded cold strikes.
 Or you’ve let your guard down and eaten something bad in a restaurant.
 I always make sure we’ve packed a good basic medical kit that includes everything from blister plasters and hand sanitiser to paracetamol, ibuprofen and rehydration sachets – these were the number one recommended item on my trip to Greece where we were out in the blazing sun all day long, every day.
-If you are struck by something serious such as food poisoning while away on holiday, sites like Your Legal Friend can help you with claims too, so make sure you’re aware of this.

 Emergency medical contacts in the local area